+Troop Activities

-Troop Activities Laird Park
+Laird Park

-Take a hike into Laird Park down the James E. Dewey Trail during lunch for a jump off the dam into the swimming area.
-A guaranteed good time!
+Take a hike into Laird Park down the James E. Dewey Trail during lunch.
+As of this publishing, we do not know if the dam will be functional but the trail continues up the river and is a lovely hike.

 SPLs should sign up with the Program Director at the SPL meetings.
 This will allow us to dismiss your unit to eat lunch first so that you can hit the trail with plenty of time to make afternoon class sessions.